JackSzwergold/Cheat-Sheets/content/macOS - MAMP - Oracle OCI8 Module Items.md

 	sh -c "printf '\n[OCI8]\nextension=oci8.so\n' >> /Applications/MAMP/bin/php/php7.0.8/conf/php.ini"

 Now start MAMP again and check the output of the PHP info page and `oci8` should be clearly listed there under installed components.

-***

-*macOS - MAMP - Oracle OCI8 Module Items (c) by Jack Szwergold; written on August 17, 2017.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*